How to Prepare Your Home for Sale and Attract Buyers

 Obvious damages to your home are likely to be red flags for buyers, and the last thing you want is a buyer nitpicking problems they can use as bargaining chips to seek a lower price.

 The most important repairs are the ones that pose a hazard or have a significant impact on everyday life.
 These range from plumbing and electrical problems to issues with your home’s foundation.
-Some of these can be easy and low-cost fixes, while others can be expensive but are necessary since they’re critical to the sturdiness and functionality of the home.
+Some of these can be easy and low-cost fixes, while others can be expensive but necessary since they’re critical to the sturdiness and functionality of the home.
 Filling in a single foundation crack, for example, runs between $250 and $800, according to Angi.

 Focus on high-ROI upgrades

 When preparing your home for sale, some upgrades can increase the value of your home.
 According to HomeLight’s Top Agent Insights for End of Year 2023, the biggest home selling point was an updated kitchen with newer appliances, earning 67% of the vote.
-A minor kitchen remodel can yield a 72% return on investment when it comes time to sell but you can expect to pay between $25,000 to $40,000.
+A kitchen remodel can yield a 72% return on investment when it comes time to sell but you can expect to pay between $25,000 to $40,000.

 Energy-efficient upgrades like new insulated windows can also save buyers money over the long term, costing $200 to $1,300 per window with a 68% return on investment.
 In fact, 32% of agents surveyed by HomeLight said that energy-efficient or green home features were a top selling point for today’s buyers.